-Faculty members who hold lecturer rank are not normally subject to research expectations except in the case where they are engaged in research and are eligible for workload units.
-(See Section IB).
+Faculty members who hold lecturer rank are not normally subject to research expectations.

 Depending upon their rank, faculty members who hold librarian rank are expected to undertake research activities as part of their workload.
 Expectations on the types of activities that fall under this area can be found within DSU's Annual Evaluation and Standards document.